bellackn/ansible-collection-homelab/README.md

 Seconds to wait for the LXC to be started.

+    proxmox_lxc_containers_present:
+      vmid:

+You can specify the VMID for the container that you want to create.
+If you don't set this, the next available ID will automatically picked.
+If the specified ID is already taken, the play will fail.

 Example Playbook
 ----------------

-This playbook will create an Ubuntu LXC and delete if afterwards.
+This playbook will create two Ubuntu LXCs and delete them afterwards.

     ---
     - name: Set up LXCs